The early years

 From birth to 5 years old

-Infant and under-5 mortality rates in Indonesia half halved since 1990, thanks to continued investment in health care.
-Progress in reducing maternal mortality has been slower, however, with an estimated 10,000 women loing their lives every year still due to complications in pregnancy and childbirth.
+Infant and under-5 mortality rates in Indonesia have halved since 1990, thanks to continued investment in health care.
+Progress in reducing maternal mortality has been slower, however, with an estimated 17,000 women losing their lives every year still due to complications in pregnancy and childbirth.

-While mortality rates are improving, an estimated 150,000 Indonesian children still die every year before celebrating their fifth birthday.
-More than one-third of under-5 deaths occur in the first month after birth, and can be attributed to complications from premature birth, still births and severe infections including pneumonia, meningitis and septicaemia.
-For those who survive beyond this point, diarrhoeal disease is responsible for nearly a quarter of deaths before the fifth year, and pneumonia causes another 17 per cent of under-5 deaths.
+While mortality rates are improving, an estimated 190,000 Indonesian children still die every year before celebrating their fifth birthday .
+Almost half of under-5 deaths occur in the first month after birth and can be attributed to complications from premature birth, still births and severe infections including pneumonia, meningitis and septicaemia.

-Many infants are left unprotected against disease because of low levels of breastfeeding – less than one-third of Indonesian children are exclusively breasted for the first six months of life.
-Moreover, only 41 per cent of children aged between 6 and 23 months are fed according to recommended practices.
+Many infants are left unprotected against disease because of low levels of breastfeeding – less than half of Indonesian children are exclusively breasted for the first six months of life .
+Moreover, only 37 per cent of children aged between 6 and 23 months are fed according to recommended practices.

-One key protection for all children - the right to an identity - is also lacking for many Indonesian youngsters; only around 40 per cent of children have an official birth certificate
+One key protection for all children - the right to an identity - is also lacking for many Indonesian youngsters; only around 57 per cent of children under age 5 have an official birth certificate.

 Risks for mothers

-Mothers are at risk from preventable deaths in pregnancy and childbirth - more than one-quarter of maternal deaths are caused by haemorrhaging, and a similar proportion due to eclampsia.
-While the number of women receiving ante-natal care has increased in recent years, more than half of deliveries still take place at home without specialist facilities on hand to deal with complications.
+Mothers are at risk from preventable deaths in pregnancy and childbirth.
+While the number of women receiving ante-natal care has increased in recent years, more than half of all deliveries still take place at home without specialist facilities on hand to deal with complications.
 More needs to be done to improve standards of care, in both public and private sector facilities and amongst health care workers.

 Early childhood education